alexeygrigorev/mlwiki.org/index.php/Biased_Estimators.md

 ---
-title: "Biased Estimators"
 layout: default
 permalink: /index.php/Biased_Estimators
+tags:
+- r
+- statistics
+title: Biased Estimators
 ---

-# Biased Estimators

 ## Biased Estimators
 A [Point Estimate](Point_Estimate) is [''biased''](Bias) if
 - the [Sampling Distribution](Sampling_Distribution) of some parameter being estimated is not centered around the true parameter value